NitramNimod/CorpusCallosumParcellation/README.md

 Step 1:

-Parcellation of Motor Cortex associated Regions in the Human Corpus Callosum on the basis of Human Connectome Project data
+Parcellation of Motor Cortex associated Regions in the Human Corpus Callosum on the basis of Human Connectome Project data<br>
 DOI: 10.1007/s00429-019-01849-1